lilianweng/lil-log/_posts/2021-03-21-reducing-toxicity-in-language-models.md

 In this post, we delve into the issue of toxicity in language models.
 As I'm still struggling to find a concrete definition of toxic content, I list a couple in the literature below.

-> [[Perceptive API](https://support.perspectiveapi.com/s/about-the-api-attributes-and-languages)] A rude, disrespectful, or unreasonable comment; likely to make people leave a discussion.
+> [[Perspective API](https://support.perspectiveapi.com/s/about-the-api-attributes-and-languages)] A rude, disrespectful, or unreasonable comment; likely to make people leave a discussion.

 > [[Kurita et al. 2019](https://arxiv.org/abs/1912.06872)] Content that can offend or harm its recipients, including hate speech, racism, and offensive language.